 Fruit and Nut Scones

 - ⅓ Cup chopped dried fruit or berries

 - 1 large egg lightly beaten

 - 1 teaspoon sugar

 Heat the oven to 425°F. Line a baking sheet with Silpat (or lightly grease).
 Combined the homemade baking mix, nuts, fruit or berries, 3 tablespoons sugar, baking soda in medium bowl.
-Add the vanilla, eggs, and 1/3 cup milk until you’ve achieved a crumbly dough.
-Kneed the dough a few times in the bowl until it forms a ball.
+Add the vanilla, eggs, and 1/3 cup milk until you’ve achieved a crumbly dough and knead the dough a few times in the bowl until it forms a ball.
 Place the dough on the baking sheet and pat into a 6 to 7-inch circle.
-Cut the circle into wedges.
+Cut the circle into 8 wedges.
 Do not separate.
 Brush the cut dough with the milk and sprinkle with sugar.
-Bake about 14 to 16 minutes or until golden brown.
+Bake the scones for about 14 to 16 minutes or until golden brown.
 Removed from the oven and carefully separate.
 Serve warm with your favorite coffee or tea.

 Notes: The dough is initially crumbly.
-When you kneed it a few times it quickly comes together.
+When you knead it a few times, it will quickly come together.
 Be careful not to overwork the dough.
-If you’re worried about the Fruit and Nut Scones overbrowning before they’re done, just lay a light sheet of aluminum over the top (do not wrap or seal) the last few minutes of baking.
+If you’re worried about the Fruit and Nut Scones over browning before they’re done, just lay a light sheet of aluminum over the top (do not wrap or seal) the last few minutes of baking.

-These really are easy and oh so good for an early morning wake me up.
-I usually serve these with a side of fruit, jam, butter and nice slice of good cheese or few slices of bacon.
+These are easy and oh so good for an early morning wake me up.
+I usually serve these with a side of fruit, jam, butter and a nice slice of cheese or few slices of bacon.
 You can hardly go wrong these Fruit and Nut Scones.
 Enjoy.

 Time to eat…